Sacre Cour de Paris

 What to do in Paris

-I’ll start by saying that beyond doubt, my favourite place to visit in Paris is Disneyland.
+We’ll start by saying that beyond doubt, our favourite place to visit in Paris is Disneyland.
 There’s something really magical about it being in the heart of Europe where many of the stories we grew up loving were based.
-I’ve been to Disneyland each time I’ve been to Paris and instead of going on about it here, I’ll save it for a later blog post.
+We’ve been to Disneyland each time we’ve been to Paris and instead of going on about it here, I’ll save it for a later blog post.
 Do go though.
 You’ll love it!

 The Eiffel Tower